JevaughnNewman/Target-E-Commerce-Sales-Data-Project/README.md

 # Recommendations

-  * Payment Methods: Incentivize UPI Adoption to Reduce Merchant Fees and Enhance Payment Efficiency
+  **Payment Methods**: Incentivize UPI Adoption to Reduce Merchant Fees and Enhance Payment Efficiency

       1. Lower Merchant Fees: UPI transactions have significantly lower or no fees compared to credit card payments, which can reduce overall transaction costs for the business.
       2. Faster, Secure Payments: UPI offers instant, 24/7 payments with enhanced security, providing a seamless and reliable payment experience for customers.